zhaorz/zhaorz.github.io/_posts/2016/03/2016-03-10-vim-and-tmux.md

 a horizontal divider.
 And `-` is about as close as you can get to a vertical divider, so those were the keys I chose.

-You can close panes and windows with `prefix x`, by sending an EOF symbol with `C-d`, or by typing `logout`.
+You can close panes and windows with <kbd>prefix x</kbd>, by sending an EOF symbol with <kbd>C-d</kbd>, or by typing `logout`.

 ## Sane Pane Navigation

-The default way of moving between panes is using `prefix o` to cycle.
-If you like vim keybindings, the following bindings will allow you to use `prefix [hjkl]` to jump to the next pane in a given direction.
+The default way of moving between panes is using <kbd>prefix o</kbd> to cycle.
+If you like vim keybindings, the following bindings will allow you to use
+<kbd>prefix [hjkl]</kbd> to jump to the next pane in a given direction.

 ~~~ conf
 # Navigate panes with hjkl